gpratte/jwtauth/README.md

 I created a github repository at https://github.com/gpratte/jwtauth.git

-I pushed the code from the SETUP section above to the master branch and then created a 01-setup branch.
+I pushed the code from the SETUP section above to the master branch and then pushed it to a 01-setup branch.